For authorized users, Blitztest has a smart repetition system, an effective way to remember information.

 Correctly solved cards from the third box are sent to the fourth box, the questions from which the system will ask you to repeat in 7 days.
 If the answers are correct after this period, the questions from the fourth box are sent to the fifth — the box of studied questions.
 In the case of an error, incorrectly solved questions from any box, even the penultimate one, are sent back to the first box.
 Thus, by the time all the cards go to the fifth box, and the goal is considered learned, the user has given four consecutive correct answers to each question.

-When a person takes a test for the first time, he gets questions from the first box.
-If a person has been tested before, he gets questions from the other boxes first, the time for repeating which has already come up.
+When a person takes a test for the first time, they get questions from the first box.
+If a person has been tested before, they get questions from the other boxes first, the time for repeating which has already come up.